polarityio/alienvault-otx/README.md

 https://otx.alienvault.com

-### Ingore Domain List
+### Ignore Domain List

 This is an alternate option that can be used to specify domains that you do not want sent to AlienVault OTX.
 The data must specify the entire domain to be blocked (e.g., www.google.com is treated differently than google.com).
+A comma delimited list can be provided.

 ### Ignore Domain Regex

-Ingore regex used to not lookup any domains matching the regex.
+Domains that match the given regex will not be searched

 ### Ignore IP Regex

-Ingore regex used to not lookup any ips matching the regex.
+IP addresses matching the provided regex will not be searched

 ### Hide Results without Pulses
 If checked, the integration will not display a result if there are no related Pulses

+### Max Concurrent Search Requests

+Maximum number of concurrent search requests (defaults to 10).
+Integration must be restarted after changing this option.

+### Minimum Time Between Searches

+Minimum amount of time in milliseconds between each entity search (defaults to 25).
+Integration must be restarted after changing this option.

 ## Installation Instructions